- Case studies

 What did you learn?
 What went well?
 What went less well?

-- A fund-raising policy and associated workplan (covering many of the elements listed above) were developed, which gave a focus to the work.
+- We developed a fund-raising policy and associated workplan (covering many of the elements listed above) which gave a focus to the work

-- Some price increases (e.g. daily camera passes) led to more staff activity so needed to be adjusted.
+- Some price increases (for example, daily camera passes) led to more staff activity which had to be adjusted.
 How will this work be developed in future?

-- By keeping all activities under review, the aim is to retain flexibility to meet new agendas and financial uncertainty whilst ensuring the sustainability of the service
+- By keeping all activities under review, the aim is to retain flexibility to meet new agendas and financial uncertainty while ensuring the sustainability of the service